lazzzis/sherry/packages/docs/docs/guide/sharing-generator.md

-#分享 Generator
+# Sharing Generator

 To share your generator with others, you can push the generator directory to GitHub or any git service provider.
-It is recommended to create a repository in accordance with the `sherry-`de naming convention.
+It is recommended to create a repository in accordance with the `sherry-*` naming convention.

 Of course, it is recommended that you post your Generator to npm: